Concord High School (North Carolina): Athletics

 The first year of interscholastic sports at Concord High was the 1915–1916 school year.
 Concord's first football game was played on November 5, 1915, against Salisbury High at the Rowan County fairgrounds in Salisbury, and resulted in a 13–12 Concord win.
 Under the guidance of Coach Robert S. Haltiwanger, Concord would go on to defeat Salisbury a second time, playing at Locke Mill Park in Concord, and finish its initial gridiron campaign at 2–0.
-Coach Haltiwanger would later become teacher, coach and principal at Hanes High School in Winston-Salem, NC.
+Coach Haltiwanger would later become a teacher, coach, and principal at Hanes High School in Winston-Salem, NC.

 The school's athletic teams are known as the "Spiders."
 The nickname, unique to North Carolina high schools, was a tribute to longtime principal and CCS superintendent Dr. A.S.
 Webb.
 The athletic stadium at the 1924 Concord High School campus was named Webb Field in his honor, and Concord teams playing at Webb Field were said to be bringing opponents "into the spider's 'Webb.'"
 The nickname stuck—it was first found in print for the 1927 season, and Concord High athletic teams have been the "Spiders" ever since.

 Webb Field was renovated and "rededicated" for the season football opener in September 1935 against Charlotte Central, which Concord won in a 49–12 rout.
 From 1924 to 1955, football games were usually played on Friday afternoons.
 Lights were installed at the stadium for the 1956–57 school year.
 Concord High football teams played at Webb Field through the 1966 season, until the opening of the new Burrage Road high school.
 Concord baseball teams continued to make Webb Field their home for another 25 years, and the facility (originally featuring a grandstand) also saw minor-league baseball for several decades with the Concord Weavers in the 1930s and 1940s.
 Webb Field is now on the National Register of Historic Places study list).

 Concord High also has the distinction of having a unique mascot in North Carolina schools.
 The mascot is known as the Spider-Man.
 A student dresses up like the Marvel Comics superhero and performs, usually at football games.
 In the history of the school, there have been two mascots: One who served from 2001 to 2003, and the most recent one from 2009 to 2011.
 The first wore a gold costume, while the second wore a costume with the black more emphasized.

-Concord High competed in the North Carolina High School Athletic Association (NCHSAA) from 1915 to 1929, and won a state football title in 1929, defeating Oxford 13–6 in one of the first 10 football games ever to be played at new Kenan Memorial Stadium at UNC-Chapel Hill.
+Concord High competed in the North Carolina High School Athletic Association (NCHSAA) from 1915 to 1929, and won a state football title in 1929, defeating Oxford 13–6 in one of the first 10 football games ever to be played at New Kenan Memorial Stadium at UNC-Chapel Hill.

-However, shortly after winning the 1929 state football title, Concord High became a charter member of the new Western North Carolina High School Activities Association (WNCHSAA), and participated in this sports association from the next 47 seasons (1930–1976), when the WNCHSAA merged with the NCHSAA.
+However, shortly after winning the 1929 state football title, Concord High became a charter member of the new Western North Carolina High School Activities Association (WNCHSAA) and participated in this sports association fforthe next 47 seasons (1930–1976), when the WNCHSAA merged with the NCHSAA.